How to Spot Fake Pokémon Cards

 The card on the right is genuine and the only major difference in font is the style of the letter g.
 The spacing between the letters is also slightly wider on the fake card but that is only noticeable when compared with a genuine card.

-Fake or Pseudo cards often contain spelling mistakes and may use a plain e rather than an é in the word Pokémon.
+Fake Pokémon cards often contain spelling mistakes and may use a plain e rather than an é in the word Pokémon.
 In the example above, an r has been used instead of an e at the end of Zygarde.
 However, it should be remembered that genuine cards do sometimes contain mistakes so other factors should be looked at as well.

 Colours and Textures